 At most one of the 8000-level courses may be repeated once.
 That course must be listed in the catalog as repeatable and syllabi from both offerings of the course must be submitted to the Graduate Coordinator with the Program of Study, showing that the two offerings differ in content.

-A minor, if chosen, must be composed, in conjunction with the student, by the student's major professor and advisory committee and approved by the graduate coordinator.
-A minor must consist of at least 6 hours of graduate-level coursework from another department.
-Our department is particularly interested in encouraging students to pursue minors in Computational Science, Artificial Intelligence, Biological Sciences, Chemistry, Geography, Management Information Systems, Mathematics, Physics, or Statistics.
-Students wishing to forego the minor must take at least 6 hours of additional CSCI graduate coursework.
+A minor, if chosen, must be composed in consultation with the student's major professor and advisory committee and approved by the graduate coordinator.
+A doctoral minor must consist of at least 6 credit hours of graduate (6000-level or above) coursework from another department.
+Our department is particularly interested in encouraging students to pursue minors in Engineering, Computational Science, Artificial Intelligence, Biological Sciences, Chemistry, Geography, Management Information Systems, Mathematics, Physics, or Statistics.

-A doctoral student's advisory committee shall consist of at least three members of the graduate faculty, including the student's major professor who will chair the committee, and a minor professor from the student's doctoral minor (if the minor option is selected).
-A fourth member of the graduate faculty may be appointed as co-major professor.
-At least half of the committee must be non-adjunct members of the Computer Science Department.
-Either the major professor or the co-major professor (if there is one) must be a non-adjunct member of the Department.
-Both the major and co-major professors must be regular members of the graduate faculty.
-A committee may have at most one non-UGA-affiliated voting member, who must hold the terminal degree in their field of study and certify their credentials with a letter and vita.
-The maximum size of a committee is six, a majority of whom must be members of the graduate faculty.
+A doctoral student's advisory committee shall consist of at least three members of the graduate program faculty, including the student's major professor who will chair the committee, and a minor professor from the student's doctoral minor (if the minor option is selected).
+A fourth member of the graduate program faculty may be appointed as co-major professor.
+At least half of the committee must be non-courtesy members of the Computer Science Department.
+Either the major professor or the co-major professor (if there is one) must be a non-courtesy member of the Department.
+Both the major and co-major professors must be members of the graduate program faculty.
+A committee may have at most one non-UGA affiliated voting member, who must hold the terminal degree in their field of study and certify their credentials with a letter and vita.
+The maximum size of a committee is six, a majority of whom must be members of the graduate program faculty.

-The student must pass the Ph.D. comprehensive examination that covers the student's major and minor areas of study.
+The student must pass the Ph.D.
+Comprehensive Examination that covers the student's advanced coursework including the major and minor areas of study.
 The examination consists of two parts: a written part and an oral part.
 Students have at most two attempts to pass the written part.
 The oral part may not be attempted unless the written part has been passed.
 The written part may not be attempted unless the student’s core competency has been certified.
 The exams are administered by the student's advisory committee.
 For more information see Ph.D.
 Exams: Form and Timing.

 The student is responsible for initiating an application for admission to candidacy once all requirements, except the dissertation prospectus and the dissertation, have been completed.

 Non-departmental requirements are set forth by the Graduate School (see the Graduate Bulletin).
-They concern residence, time limits, programs of study, acceptance of transfer credits, admission to candidacy, minimum GPA's, dissertation, and examinations.
+They concern residence, time limits, programs of study, acceptance of transfer credits, minimum GPAs, dissertation, and examinations.